 Overall, eight people can sleep comfortably in this $37,000 masterpiece.
 If you’re looking for the most luxury possible in a (nearly) sub-5,000 lbs UVW bunkhouse, look no further.

 As previously mentioned, you can always rely on Coachmen to bring innovation and unique features to the bunkhouse market.

-The Coachmen Apex 226BH fulfills a niche that I imagine will work superbly for many families.
+We like dual axle trailers and the The Coachmen Apex 226BH fulfills a niche that I imagine will work superbly for many families.
 It is common for families to have plenty of toys and camping gear that they need to haul, but many don’t want the inherent compromises required by a toy hauler layout.
 The 226BH blurs the line between traditional bunkhouse and toy hauler, and does so to great effect.

 At first glance, this is a floor plan we’ve seen before.
 There’s a queen size bed in the front, a dinette to the side, and double-wide bunks to the rear.